yayegeyay/yayegeyay.github.io/_posts/2025-06-24-pricing-ai-agents-vs-headcount.md

 ### The Strategic Framework for AI Pricing

-The framework that enabled our success can be applied across different AI applications:
+The framework that enabled their success can be applied across different AI applications:

 **Human Replacement Pricing:** When AI performs tasks equivalent to human roles, price at a significant discount to human costs while capturing value for superior performance.